 Our solution was to take an even more expensive tank measuring technology (military aircraft fuel tanks) and combine it with a new computer algorithm to eliminate the most expensive part of the sensor.

-Extending Battery Life: Our customer needed much longer battery life.
+Extending Battery Life: Our customer needed a much longer battery life.
 Several other engineers proclaimed this the impossible mission – the size and weight requirements, which could not change, just did not accommodate any known battery technology that could store the energy output requirements.

 Finish Line recognized that this tool was in proximity to a large heat source and that this heat source was more than capable of producing the energy needed.
-Our solution provides an indefinite “battery” life by harvesting waste heat from that was a naturally occurring byproduct of the system.
+Our solution provides an indefinite “battery” life by harvesting waste heat that was a naturally occurring byproduct of the system.